demcamara/DECaseStudy_CCS/README.md

 # DECaseStudy_CCS
 CREDIT CARD MANAGEMENT SYSTEM - CASE STUDY

-PLATFORM BY PERSCHOLAS - INSTITUTION
+INSTITUTION : PLATFORM BY PERSCHOLAS

 COHORT : DATA ENGINEERING

 AUTHOR : MOHAMED CAMARA

-OVERVIEW :
+OVERVIEW
 Students are to create a java program that would take user input and fetch a database for records based on user requests.
 Records must display to the user in an interactive fashion.
 In the second part of the case study,  students must use big data concepts and tools to import records from that database, both existing and newly added ones into the Hadoop Ecosystem.